 The Sign Research Foundation is committed to promoting a collaborative community between academics, downtown managers, and urban planners.
-We are pleased to offer a scholarship to 50 diverse practitioners selected to attend the 2017 National Signage Research & Education Conference (NSREC) at ISA Sign Expo.
-The program will take place on Wednesday, April 19, 2017, at the Mandalay Bay Convention Center in Las Vegas, Nevada.
+We are pleased to offer a scholarship to 50 diverse practitioners selected to attend the 2018 National Sign Research & Education Conference (NSREC) at ISA Sign Expo.
+The program will take place on Wednesday, March 21, 2018, at the Orange County Convention Center in Orlando, Florida.

 This unique program allows for high-level collaboration between multiple disciplines and professions with an interest in the regulation, design, placement, and effectiveness of sign systems and visual communication elements in an urban environment.